cruppstahl/minicms/README.md

     [x] use templating to add navigation links
     [ ] cmd line args ("create --template=business-card-01") then copy this template to a new (clean!) subdirectory!

+[ ] Build automated tests
+    [ ] Create html files for a whole site, dump it to a temporary directory [ ] Also dump the whole context (including configuration, navigation etc) [ ] Don't forget to dump all the routes (if possible) [ ] Then compare this against .golden files

-    [ ] migrate crupp.de to the new solution
+[ ] Migrate crupp.de to the new solution
 	[ ] automate the deployment, e.g. in a docker container [ ] set up monitoring

 [ ] use case: host technical documentation
     [ ] self-host the documentation of what we have built so far [ ] Support markdown templating and formatting
-    [ ] Source code is formatted in a different style, with syntax highlighting [ ] Add search functionality, with key words and full text
+    [ ] Source code is formatted in a different style, with syntax highlighting [ ] Add search functionality, with key words and full text [ ] Use this to expand the test suite

 [ ] use case: personal blog
     [ ] parse navigation.yaml and use it to build routes